Fremantle Stuff > Streets > Adelaide Street

 A new Hilton hotel is supposed to be constructed at the western edge of the Princess May Park where the Port Cineaste Cinema stood until 2014.

-Opposite to where the Johnston church was is the block which was called 'Westgate' in the 1960s when the Westgate Mall was constructed through the middle of it.
+Opposite the Johnston church was the block called 'Westgate' in the 1960s, when the Westgate Mall was constructed through the middle of it.
 There is a currently a proposal to built a large building at 52 Adelaide St, where Spotlight/Coles was: it will be about the same height as the Johnston Court flats.

 At its western end, Adelaide St terminates at High St (a pedestrian mall at that point) at the corner with William St, and therefore in front of the Town Hall.

 4-16.
 The 'Woolworths Building' was built c1908 by J McNeece Architect with builder J. J. Ashman.
 Ceilings by Wunderlich (pressed metal).
 The building was Bradshaw's from 1914-1931, a drapers, clothiers and house furnishers.
 Woolworths from 1931, and various other shops have occupied building.
 Heritage Council.

 18-22.
 Mills Records have been tenants at 22 Adelaide St since 1945. ...
 In 1888 the Fremantle rate books record Lot 331 as having two shops with rooms and a cottage.
 David Francisco owned all three and resided in the cottage.
 One of the shops was occupied by F W Ross, a commercial traveler and the other by Richard W. Woods, a shopkeeper. ...
 Heritage Council.

 26-28.
 The place is a modest example of a commercial building dating from the first decades of the twentieth century that forms part of a group of similar places and makes a contribution to the Fremantle Town Centre streetscape.